lazykern/patazon/devvault/01 - Simfile Concepts/Special Commands.md

 In this example, the engine would generate a random number between 1 and 2 (inclusive).
 If the number is 1, only the commands inside the `#IF 1` block are parsed.
 If it's 2, only the commands in the `#IF 2` block are parsed.
 This allows charters to create different patterns that can change on each playthrough.
 A parser must implement this conditional logic to correctly interpret the chart.

+*(Note: These conditional commands are a feature of the DTXMania player engine and are not supported by all editors.
+The provided example simfiles also do not use them.)*

 ---

 ### Related